homiermorphism/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow-jest-husky.md

 }
 ```

+🏁 `yarn start` should still work, but it's actually doing something now.
+We can't really tell if it is though, since we're using `babel-node` to interpret ES6 code on the fly.
+You'll soon have a proof that your ES6 code is actually transformed when you reach the [ES6 modules syntax](#the-es6-modules-syntax) section of this chapter.

-- SAM'S FIX: At the end, when using the `dog.test.js` file, I received the error  "Cannot find module '@babel/preset-env'."
+:bangbang: **SAM'S FIX:** At the end, when using the `dog.test.js` file, I received the error:

+>Cannot find module '@babel/preset-env'.

 To fix this, I did the following:

 1. Run `yarn add @babel/preset-env --dev` in the terminal